Product

 Yes, absolutely.
 You may hang an unframed panel using a single cable equipped with our Panel Hooks, Wide (H3006).
 You would simply “sandwich” a display panel between a hook holding the bottom of your item and an inverted hook holding the top edge of your panel.
 You may also need to add Bumpers or a Frame Stabilizer, Cables to the rear side of the panel to help it counter any “twisting” in the cable.
 That is why we recommend two cables and four Panel Hooks.

-Be aware, depending on the size and material of the panel, there is likely an upper size range where you would want to go back to a more conventional two-cable approach.
+Be aware, depending on the size and material of the panel, that there is likely an upper-size range where you would want to go back to a more conventional two-cable approach.

 Refer to the following document for more details: “Application Guide, Panel Hook, Wide”.

 The same is also possible with two panels mounted back to back.
 Just replace the H3006 hook with the H3031, Panel Hook, Wide, Two-Sided.
 Refer to the following document for more details: “Application Guide, Panel Hook, Wide, Two-Sided”.
-However in this instance there is not opportunity to add Bumpers or Stabilizers.
+However, in this instance, there is no opportunity to add Bumpers or Stabilizers.

 My wall object is prepared with a sawtooth hanger on the back.
 What is the best hook for this?